jwnigel/NTP_with_Transformers/Documents/Dev/NTP_Transformers/report.md

 # Report -- A description of code and analysis of results
 ## By Nigel Wright

+# Tokenization and Data Processing

+## Overview
+The tokenization pipeline uses the GPT-2 tokenizer as a base and builds a custom vocabulary from the WikiText-2 dataset.
+It handles the conversion between text and token IDs and prepares sequence data for next token prediction.

+## Vocabulary Building
+1. Uses GPT-2 tokenizer to split text into tokens
+2. Counts token frequencies across the entire training corpus
+3. Filters out tokens with frequency < 5
+4. Keeps the top 10,000 most frequent tokens
+5. Adds special tokens: `<PAD>`, `<UNK>`, `<BOS>`, `<EOS>`

+## Sequence Preparation
+For next token prediction training:
+1. Each text is encoded as a sequence of token IDs
+2. Creates sliding windows of 8 tokens (sequence_length)
+3. For each window, the input is the 8 tokens and the target is the 9th token
+4. This creates (input, target) pairs for training

+## Data Pipeline
+1. Load the WikiText-2 dataset (train/val/test splits)
+2. Build vocabulary from training data
+3. Create sequence data for all splits
+4. Save processed data to JSON files for later use

+This approach ensures consistent tokenization across all models and provides a clean interface for working with text data.

 # Baseline Model

 ## Word Embeddings